kenballus/smtp-garden/README.md

 ## General

-A containerized arrangement of various open-source SMTP servers for differential fuzzing.
+A containerized arrangement of various open-source SMTP and SMTP-like servers for differential fuzzing.
 Part of the [DIGIHEALS](https://github.com/narfindustries/digiheals-public) [ARPA-H](https://arpa-h.gov/) collaboration.

 ## Status (as of 9/10/2024)
 - Configuration of SMTP servers: in progress
   - aiosmtpd, Apache James, Exim, Msmtp, nullmailer, OpenSMTPD, Postfix, and Sendmail are functional with primary configurations
+- Configuration of LMTP Servers: in progress
+  - Dovecot
+- Configuration of Submission Servers: in progress
+  - Dovecot
-  - other candidate SMTP servers/MTAs are listed in [issues](https://github.com/kenballus/smtp-garden/issues)
+- Other candidate SMTP servers/MTAs are listed in [issues](https://github.com/kenballus/smtp-garden/issues)
 - Support containers: in progress / pre-implementation
   - echo server improved with async methods.
 An output filter/beautifier would be nice.
   - An adversary container concept proposed, needs development